Asmit-Shahi/Asmit-Shahi/README.md

 - 👋 Hi, I’m @Asmit-Shahi
-- 👀 I’m interested in Python
+- 👀 I’m interested in Python and JavaScript
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning JavaScript
 - 📫 How to reach me Discord: AsmitShahi #9095

 <!---